 Here is how I set up Notebooks in Evernote, I created a Notebook called WordPress, all the notes that I want to be synced to my WordPress blog I add in the WordPress Notebook.

 You need to set a few parameters in WordPress for the Sentinote plugin to work with Evernote, the key parameters are Evernote Developer Token and Evernote Notebook name to use sync with, in my cases, I created in Evernote a Notebook called WordPress.

 You can also configure the frequency the Sentinote plugin will check your Evernote Notebook – I have set it to once daily, that is sufficient with how I use it.
-There is also options to set for Default Author and Default Category.
+There are also options to set for Default Author and Default Category.

 Evernote is what’s called freemium software, meaning there are both free and premium versions available.
 The free version applies certain restrictions on the amount of data you can upload and the maximum size of each note. there are lots of tutorials on the Evernote website and beyond.

 I like Evernote, but I’d love to hear of any good alternatives and what experiences you have.
 And please do let me know how you use Evernote.